AlamTahmidul/AlamTahmidul.github.io/Problem Sets in the CS50 Curriculum/README.md

 **Set 1**
 ```
-    - Hello
-        - Prints "Hello World!" into the console
     - Fahrenheit
         - Converts a temperature in fahrenheit to celsius
-    - Pennies
+    - Greedy
         - Finds the minimum number of coins needed to make an amount (user input)
-    - Greedy
-        -
     - Mario
         - Creates a Tower-like display like in the game mario
     - Credit